smartcommunitylab/playgo-challenges/README.md

 `mvn clean package -P full-client-jar -DskipTests`

-You can find the standalone jar into `target directory`
+You can find the standalone jar `challenges-jar-with-dependencies.jar` into `target` directory

 ### Library